双指针技巧秒杀七道链表题目

 Assume that when the fast and slow pointers meet, the slow pointer slow

-has traveled k
+has taken k

 steps, then the fast pointer fast

-must have traveled 2k
+must have taken 2k

 steps: